St Patrick's Day: Irish and Latinos Have More in Common than you Think

 The San Patricios Batallion

-The celebration of St. Patrick’s Day has been a religious celebration for Catholics for over 1,000 years.
+The celebration of St. Patrick’s Day has been a special tradition for Catholics for over 1,000 years.
 It began as a religious celebration of the Patron Saint of Ireland, Saint Patrick, who lived in the fifth century and was said to have been kidnapped and enslaved at the age of 16.
 Eventually, he was able to escape and was credited with bringing Christianity to Roman Britain, his birthplace.
+After St. Patrick’s death on March 17, 461, the celebration of his life and legacy increased in popularity because it fell in the middle of Lent.
+This allowed Catholics the chance to break their Lent and celebrate the holiday with large feasts.

 A second wave of migration during the famine years of the mid-1800s resulted in over two million people leaving Ireland.
 They migrated to various parts of the world, with a heavy concentration in the Americas, including Latin America and the Caribbean.
 The Irish migration to Spanish-speaking countries was often influenced by the shared traditions, values, and customs of the shared governing religion of Catholicism.